["trends"]

 Use seasonal produce in cocktails

 The same logic regarding sustainable cocktails applies here.
 Respecting the season must be a priority.
 Instead of choosing a cocktail at random and then hunting down the ingredients at your grocery store, rather see what’s in season at the moment and base your cocktail choices on that.
-This way you will be able to get ripe, fresh fruit from your own region and you’ll pay less as well.
+This way you will be able to get ripe, fresh fruit from your region, and you’ll pay less as well.

 4. Make your own ice